-- Acquire prospecting data from a reputable source so that is clean and free of duplicates.
+- Acquire prospecting data from a reputable source, so it is clean and free of duplicates.

 - Suppress your house-file from acquired prospecting data.
-When acquiring data, ensure that you have the ability to suppress your own house-file from these new leads to avoid multiple mailings to people are already on your file.
+When acquiring data, ensure that you can suppress your house-file from these new leads to avoid multiple mailings to people are already on your file.

 - Use a reputable data management company to identify “hidden” duplicates.
 An experienced data company uses specialized software with “fuzzy logic” features to identify names (Rob, Robert, Bob, etc..) and addresses that don’t appear to be duplicated but are just that.

 If data quality and data duplication are a concern for you, call American Name Services at 1-800-434-1851.
 Our data management experts will run a free analysis on your file and outline a strategy to optimize your data for cost-effective marketing.